thinkle/google-apps-script-run-ts-mocks/README.md

 A TypeScript mocking library designed to facilitate Google Apps Script development by generating type definitions and providing runtime mocks.

+For a full starter-kit for using types with Google Apps Script and svelte, check out https://github.com/thinkle/Google-Apps-Script-Svelte-Starter

 Table of Contents

 - Installing